Time series datasets act as containers for data points. All data points in a dataset share the same type and fields.

 The time the data point was ingested into the Tilebox API.
 Timestamps are always in UTC.

-These fields are present on all time series datasets.
-Together they make up the metadata of a datapoint.
-Each dataset also have its own set of fields that are specific to that dataset.
+These fields are present in all time series datasets.
+Together, they make up the metadata of a data point.
+Each dataset also has its own set of fields that are specific to that dataset.

-Tilebox is using milli-second precision timestamps for storing and indexing data points.
-If there are data points within one milli-second, they share the same timestamp.
-Each data point can contain any number of timestamp fields with an arbitrarily higher precision.
-For telemetry data for example it’s common to have timestamp fields using a nanosecond precision.
+Tilebox uses millisecond precision timestamps for storing and indexing data points.
+If multiple data points share the same timestamp within one millisecond, they will all display the same timestamp.
+Each data point can have any number of timestamp fields with a higher precision.
+For example, telemetry data commonly includes timestamp fields with nanosecond precision.

-Below is an example datapoint from a time series dataset in the form of an xarray.Dataset.
+Below is an example data point from a time series dataset represented as an xarray.Dataset.
 It contains the common fields.
 When using the Tilebox Python client library, you receive the data in this format.

 Example timeseries datapoint